Dual Band Thermal Videography: Separating Time-Varying Reflection and Emission Near Ambient Conditions: Experimental Results

-\paragraph{Results on Emissivity Calibration:} As shown in Figure \ref{fig:emiss-calib}, we place thermocouples near regions where the background reflection is specular and measure the object's temperature.
+{\bf Emissivity Calibration and Comparison:} Figure \ref{fig:emiss-calib} illustrates our emissivity calibration setup.
+A thermocouple is placed near a specular background reflection to measure the object's temperature.
 To obtain a robust estimate of the object's emissivity using Eq. \ref{eq:emiss_calib_eq}, we capture images of the object and its background reflections at different temperatures.
 This is achieved by heating the object with hot water or a hot air gun and varying the reflected blackbody temperature.
-Figure \ref{fig:emiss-calib} presents the calculated spectral band emissivities for several objects.
-Our calibration results align well with expected emissivity values for different materials.
+The resulting spectral-band emissivities for multiple objects are shown in Figure~\ref{fig:emiss-calib}.
+As summarized in Table~\ref{tab:emiss_comp}, our estimates closely match the reference values in \cite{design1st_emissivity_values, ECOSTRESSv2}.
+Our method also outperforms the FLIR Systems reflector method \cite{flir_thermography_reference_2019} for low-emissivity surfaces, because our method leverages specular reflections and is less sensitive to inaccuracies compared to the reflector approach.